 By the 1970s, changes in film distribution made it difficult for Radio City to secure exclusive bookings of many films; furthermore, the theater preferred to show only G-rated movies, which further limited their film choices as the decade wore on.
 Regular film showings at Radio City ended in 1979.
 Plans were made to convert the theater into office space, but a combination of preservation and commercial interests resulted in the preservation of Radio City and in 1980, after a renovation, it reopened to the public.

 Radio City Music Hall is currently leased to and managed by The Madison Square Garden Company.
 Movie premieres and feature runs have occasionally taken place there, such as the Harry Potter film series, but the focus of the theater throughout the year is now on concerts and live stage shows.
 The Radio City Christmas Spectacular continues to be an important annual event.
-The Music Hall has presented most of the leading pop and rock performers of the last 30 years, as well as televised events including the Grammy Awards, the Tony Awards, the MTC Video Music Awards and the NFL Draft.
-Starting in 2013, however, the Tony Awards will be the only major televised awards ceremony at Radio City, as the other award shows have relocated. (from Wikipedia and cute-calendar.com)
+The Music Hall has presented most of the leading pop and rock performers of the last 30 years, as well as televised events including the Grammy Awards, the Tony Awards, the MTV Video Music Awards and the NFL Draft.
+Starting in 2013, however, the Tony Awards was the only major televised awards ceremony at Radio City, as the other award shows had relocated. (from Wikipedia and cute-calendar.com)